 But the best thing was when he asked, “Mr. Wilson, can I show you something I think you would enjoy?”

-“Of course,” I answered.
-He turned to his desk and opened a drawer for me to look into and there it was – the rustic, beat up single-jack 4 pound hammer from “Earth Abides”.
-I already knew every detail of the artifact, but seeing it in real life, holding it and hearing the story of how he integrated it into the story were worth all the embarrassment I felt for nearly wasting such an opportunity.
+“Of course,” I followed him into his office where he opened a desk drawer for me to look into and there it was – the rustic, beat up single-jack 4-pound hammer from “Earth Abides”.
+I already knew every detail of the artifact, but seeing it in real life, holding it and hearing the story of how he integrated it into Earth Abides were worth all the embarrassment I felt for nearly wasting such an opportunity.
 I know this hammer, I thought.
 It feels just like the one Earth Abides left in my mind.
-I was a sated fan.
+I could feel how ridiculous I must have sounded but I also sensed the sacredness of this relic because of how Mr. Stewart had wrapped such a detailed and significant story around it.

 Links to GRS books referenced